mologie/meteor-typescript/README.md

 ## Usage

-Just install, that's it.
-TypeScript comes with this package.
-Once installed, Meteor will accept `.ts` files.

 ```
 meteor add mologie:typescript
 ```

+TypeScript is installed with this package.
+Once installed, Meteor will accept `.ts` files.

 This package does not ship with any TypeScript definition files.
 I maintain a Meteor-specific TypeScript definitions library over at